arylic/slate/source/includes/upnp/_intro_welcome.md

 - ConnectionManager
 - RenderingControl
 - PlayQueue (Frank Z what is this used for ?)
-- QPlay (Frank Z what is this used for ?)
+- QPLAY is a upnp extension for chinese music service QQMusic

 Arylic Devices are principally "DLNA Renderers" which require a minumum of
 - AVTransport